RubixML/ML/README.md

 ```

 ### K Means
-A fast online centroid-based hard clustering algorithm capable of clustering linearly separable data points given a number of target clusters given by the parameter *k*.
+A fast online centroid-based hard clustering algorithm capable of clustering linearly separable data points given some prior knowledge of the target number of clusters (defined by *k*).

 ##### Unsupervised | Learner | Online | Persistable